ForgeRock/secret-agent/README.md

 * AWS Secrets Manager
 * Azure Key Vault

 It is possible to run the `secret-agent` without setting up a cloud provider.
 This is useful when debugging or testing applications.
 To disable cloud provider support, set `spec.appConfig.secretsManager` to “none”.
+This is only possible if `spec.appConfig.createKubernetesObjects` is set to true.

+In addition, it is possible to configure the `secret-agent` to store secrets in the secret manager without creating local Kubernetes secrets.
+This is useful if your applications can access the cloud secret manager directly and the `secret-agent` is only used to generate such secrets.
+To achieve this, set `spec.appConfig.createKubernetesObjects` to false.
+Do note that `spec.appConfig.secretsManager` cannot be set to "none".

 In order to fetch and store secrets in the AWS Secrets Manager, the user must provide credentials with the necessary permissions.